nmajor/nmajor-src/_drafts/making-redux-middleware-for-websockets.md

       });
     }

-And that function will be triggered anytime we get data from the channel+room.
+You'll notice these actions don't even have the required `type` attribute, this is because when they are dispatched we hijack the action and do out own thing, so these particular actions never makes it to the reducer.

+Instead we have a `channel`, `room`, and `received` attributes required to subscribe to a channel+room, and `channel`, `room`, and `leave`, attributes required to unsubscribe from a channel+room.

+The important part here is that `received` is either an action string to dispatch when new data comes in, or a function to run when new data comes in.

+### Conclusion

+I'm now a huge fan of redux middleware, I love how it cleans up and simplifies doing complex repetative things in our action creators.

-This makes our middleware quite powerful, and we can subscribe and unsubscribe to rooms and channels very easily, as well as handle the data from the server in very robust and dynamic ways.
+Now we've set this up we can subscribe and unsubscribe to rooms and channels very easily, as well as handle the data from the server in very robust and dynamic ways.